-Tina Toutzaris-Sabo is a Senior Associate at Adviceline Injury Lawyers and is an expert in personal injury law, with a strong focus on worker’s compensation common law and statutory benefits claims including dependency claims.
+Tina Toutzaris-Sabo is a Special Counsel at Adviceline Injury Lawyers and is an expert in personal injury law, with a strong focus on worker’s compensation common law and statutory benefits claims including dependency claims.
 She also has experience in traffic accidents and public liability common law claims.

 Tina is passionate about helping her clients navigate through the complex legal system and ensuring their rights are protected and defended.
 Guiding her clients through their legal journey every step of the way, Tina considers it very important that they understand the legal process and the advice given.